Risk Factors Dashboard

 Turnkey systems.
 We have developed full system solutions that we sell directly to customers.
 This business model leverages our applications expertise, drives value beyond our power electronic and our superconductor based products, and enables us to recognize revenue and take ownership over the marketing and sales of the full systems.
 Industrial manufacturers of these essential materials must be able to power their factories in ways that scale without adding complexity or size.

 Robust patent position and engineering expertise.
 We have a robust portfolio of awarded patents and patent applications worldwide and have rights through exclusive and non-exclusive licenses to additional patents and patent applications worldwide.
-We have an extensive portfolio of awarded patents and patent applications worldwide and have rights through exclusive and non-exclusive licenses to additional patents and patent applications worldwide.
 We believe our technology and manufacturing knowledge base, customer and product expertise and patent portfolio provide a strong competitive position.

 Unique solutions for the markets we serve.
 We believe we provide wind turbine manufacturers with a unique and integrated approach for wind turbine design and engineering, customer support services and power electronics and control systems.
 We also believe we are the only company in the world that is able to provide transmission planning services, grid interconnection and voltage control systems, as well as superconductor-based distribution systems for power grid operators.
 This unique scope of supply provides us with greater insight into our customers’ evolving needs and greater cross-selling opportunities.